qrno/rockyRaccoon/README.md

 Clone this repo.
 Criate or edit templates in the input/templates folder.
-The template can be any piece of HTML, and should have '<!--TITLE-->' and '<!--CONTENT-->' where the title and content of the article should be respectively.
+The template can be any piece of HTML, and should have \<!--TITLE--> and \<!--CONTENT--> where the title and content of the article should be respectively.

 Create a file with of .qmd filetype with the following structure: